LocalBinNotFound/Image-Processing-Program/README.md

 2. Gaussian Blur: Blur an image using a Gaussian filter to smooth out noise and reduce detail.
-3. Rotate an image by a specified angle using interpolation techniques such as nearest-neighbor technique.
+3. Rotate an image by a specified angle using interpolation techniques such as the nearest-neighbor technique.

-libraries used: stb
+libraries used: stb (included in the source code)

 GUI used: GTK3
+in terminal, type 'brew install gtk+3'